souffle-lang/souffle-lang.github.io/pages/docs/build.md

 All available options can be found by browsing the source code, see `souffle/CMakeLists.txt`.

 ## IDE/Editor
-With CMake, you can easily integrate the Souffle project with your IDE/editor.
+With CMake, you can easily integrate the Soufflé project with your IDE/editor.
 For example, if you are using clangd, simply run `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1` to generate the configuration file.